bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 ### Technology involved
 1. Existing technology
-- MyResponder App to notify CFRs.
+- MyResponder App to alert CFRs.
 - Home Fire Alarm Device (HFAD) to detect possible fire cases.
 2. Internet of Things (IoT)
 - Sensors to obtain readings on motion and voice, to make sense of the situation.